The Reserve Bank of India’s Guidelines for Government Debt Relief Scheme: A Detailed Overview

 Published:

 The Reserve Bank of India (RBI) has introduced comprehensive guidelines for lenders participating in the Government Debt Relief Scheme.
-This initiative aims to provide structured assistance to borrowers grappling with financial distress, aligning with the RBI’s broader objective of fostering financial stability and promoting economic recovery in the country.
+This initiative aims to provide structured assistance to borrowers facing financial distress, aligning with the RBI’s broader objective of financial stability and economic recovery.

 Overview of the Guidelines